hucker/splint/README.md

 - **Scope**: Offers comprehensive linting and testing capabilities for any task or system focused on granular pass fail tests.
-- **Complexity**: Lightweight and straightforward, designed for end users with detailed testing results and scoring.
+- **Complexity**: Lightweight and straightforward, designed for end users needing detailed testing results and scoring.
 - **Audience**: Consumed by end users across various domains, facilitating rule-based testing with clear insights into testing results.
 A typical go/no-go test has 100's of tests that are run almost exclusively as pass/fail
 - **Visibility**: Concise list of passing and failing rules with extensive detail and filtering capabilities for infrastructure,